If our resources have blessed you, please share them.

 GOLD

-flower-goldWe always start with God.
-If we add the letter “l” (for love) to the word “God” we get the word “gold.”
-Gold is a precious metal of great value and it is highly desired.
-Jesus is precious and His promises are precious (1 Peter 2:7).
-He is highly desired (Psalm 42:2, 63:1, Philippians 3:10).
-Gold represents God’s love because His love is more precious and more valuable than all the gold in the world.
-Love is the gold of God.
+flower-goldWe begin with God.
+If you add the letter “l” (for love) to “God,” you get “gold.”
+Gold is precious, valuable, and highly desired.
+In the same way, Jesus is precious, and His promises are precious (1 Peter 2:7).
+He is deeply desired (Psalm 42:2; 63:1; Philippians 3:10).
+Gold reminds us of God’s love—more valuable than all the gold in the world.
+Love is the “gold” of God.

 John 3:16 For God so loved the world, that he gave his only begotten Son, that whosoever believes in him should not perish, but have everlasting life.